simao-ferreira/dotfiles/i3/README.md

 After installing edit the .i3/config file, comment the line about dmenu and add:
 `bindsym $mod+d exec rofi -lines 12 -padding 18 -width 60 -location 0 -show drun -sidebar-mode -columns 3`
 This will replace the usual call to dmenu. dmenu still works if another keybinding is provided.
-That is a important setting case something breaks on installation. [todo]
+That is a important setting case something breaks on installation.
 To move between types like windows, ssh or drun press `shift` while on rofi.

 Also it is possible to configure a faster keybinding like the one used on WindowsOS.
 For moving between open windows: